 If the statement that throws an exception is not within a try block or if the try block that encloses it has no matching catch block, the runtime checks the calling method for a try statement and catch blocks.
 The runtime continues up the calling stack, searching for a compatible catch block.
 After the catch block is found and executed, control is passed to the next statement after that catch block.

-A try statement can contain more than one catch block.
+A try statement can contain multiple catch blocks.
 The first catch statement that can handle the exception is executed; any following catch statements, even if they are compatible, are ignored.
 Therefore, catch blocks should always be ordered from most specific (or most-derived) to least specific.